Free Shipping on orders over $50

 :

-The Flinders Ranges in South Australia has a great deal to offer.
-Spectacular sights, challenging 4WD tracks, walking trails and beautiful mountain ranges.
+The Flinders Ranges in South Australia has a great deal to offer, including spectacular sights, challenging 4WD tracks, walking trails, beautiful mountain ranges and magnificent native wildlife.
 It’s the perfect place to learn about Aboriginal art and culture, with art on display at Ikara-Flinders Ranges National Park, Vulkathunha-Gammon Ranges National Park and Kati Thanda-Lake Eyre National Park.
 The region also has many activities on offer for families with children.

-If you’re after a 4WDing adventure, the Flinders Ranges has you covered.
+If you’re after a four-wheel driving adventure, the Flinders Ranges has you covered.
 Trails include the Arkapena 4WD Scenic Adventure and the Arden Hills 4WD track.

-It’s the ideal place for a camping trip and what better way to camp than to free camp?
-There are several camps in the region, each with different facilities and offerings.
-Not all sites permit tents or camper trailers, so you will need to pick the right ones.
+It’s a great spot for a camping trip and what better way to camp than to free camp?
+There are several camps in the region, each with different facilities and offerings only a short walk away.
+Please keep in mind that not all sites permit tents or camper trailers, so you will need to pick the right ones.
 Fortunately, Hema has done the research for you, so all you need to do is pack your 4WD and enjoy your holiday!

 (Chinaman’s Creek Road, Miranda, SA)